close-dev-team/mobile-close-channel-sdk-android/README.md

 ⚠️ For min sdk version you can only use the same or a higher version (if you need a lower version, please let us know)</br>
 Target sdk version is currently the latest.
 You can only use the same or a lower version (if you need a higher version, please let us know)

-⚠️ tablet form factor and landscape mode are not supported</br>
-Our Close channel SDK works best on phones in only in portrait mode

 ### What you will need from us to start integration
 The following information you will need from us to start integrating the Close Channel SDK